COMOKIT/COMOKIT-Website/docs/docs/index.md

 COMOKIT is a fairly complex integrated model that combines several specialized sub-models (transmission, activities, epidemiology, etc.).
 It is fully described in the form of an O.D.D. document that can be downloaded [here](https://comokit.org/ressources/ODD-COMOKIT_v1.pdf), but this description does not concern the operational aspects of installation, initialization, parameterization and extension of COMOKIT, which are covered by this online documentation.
 {: .fs-6 .fw-300 }

-- [Getting Started](gettingStarted) covers either downloading, installing and launching the all-in-one version of COMOKIT or importing COMOKIT into an existing [GAMA](http://gama-platform.org) installation.
+- [Getting started](gettingStarted) covers downloading, installing and launching the all-in-one version of COMOKIT (or importing COMOKIT into an existing [GAMA](http://gama-platform.org) installation) and executing predefined experiments.
+- [Parameterizing simulations](parameterize) explains how to modify the input parameters used by the different sub-models.
+- [Extending COMOKIT](setupYourOwn) covers how to prepare datasets so that COMOKIT can be applied to new case studies and how to define new experiments